Bachelor of Screen Arts – BSA

 Careers and job opportunities

-The 21st century is all about media convergence and change.
-Games, apps, web, film, TV, video, animation, visual effects, audio, immersive and media technologies – are all evolving rapidly.
-The Bachelor of Screen Arts with Honours sets you up for the new world.
+Creative Tech is New Zealand’s fastest growing industry.
+Games, apps, web, film, video, animation, VFX, audio – they are rapidly converging.
+The Bachelor of Screen Arts sets you up for the new world.
 With your industry experience, critical grounding and practical know-how, you’ll hit the ground running when you graduate.
 You’ll have the flexibility to push the boundaries, re-inventing your craft and your media many times over the course of your career.